THE most frequently asked questions:

 8.)
 List and describe in detail

-model of every component part.
+model and dimensions of every component part.

 9.)
 Include precise physical dimensions